 Farming and the way of producing more high quality food for the growing world population is a major concern worldwide.
 After years of industrial production of crops and livestock that uses massive amounts of synthetic pesticides, hormones and antibiotics, it has been shown that these practices pose major risks to the environment and if they are continued future generation will face major challenges to meet their demand of animal and plant products.

 These fears have unchained the so called green movements, which are nowadays trending topic.
 Terms such as sustainable and organic farming appear constantly in the media.
-Governments try to promote organic farming (special incentives are given to farmers that practice organic farming, official bodies regulate that organic products accomplish the certification standards) while scientists and International Institutions such as the Food and Agriculture of the United Nations (FAO, UN) or the World Food Program (WFP) focus on promoting sustainable farming.
+Governments try to promote organic farming (special incentives are given to farmers that practice organic farming, official bodies regulate that organic products accomplish the certification standards) while scientists and International Institutions such as the Food and Agriculture Organization of the United Nations (FAO, UN) or the World Food Program (WFP) focus on promoting sustainable farming.

 But do we know what they really mean and why they have become so important?